 Service Animals in University Buildings

 A student is not required to submit an accommodation request to bring a service animal into a University building, with the exception of University housing.
 University students living in University housing must seek registration for a service animal to reside in University housing space as outlined in the Animals on Campus policy.
-University students are highly encouraged to let Services for Students with Disabilities know they are planning to use a service animal; this helps the University address any logistical issues with the animal’s presence, such as access to restricted areas and ensuring appropriate space for the animal.
+University students are highly encouraged to let Disability and Access know they are planning to use a service animal; this helps the University address any logistical issues with the animal’s presence, such as access to restricted areas and ensuring appropriate space for the animal.

 Employees interested in bringing a service animal to their workplace as a reasonable accommodation under Title I of the Americans with Disabilities Act are required to consult with the ADA Coordinators and should visit the employee accommodation website to initiate the University’s ADA accommodation process.
 However, if the need for the service animal is obvious (e.g. guide dog) a consultation is not required.

 Visitors with service animals are permitted into University buildings providing they follow federal, state and local laws and the rules and expectations covered in the Animals on Campus policy.

 Students, faculty, staff, and visitors must seek registration for a service animal to reside in University housing space.
 Be aware that it may take time for information to be received from health care professionals.
 Insufficient documentation may result in accommodation delays or denial.

 Students in University Housing

 Before a service animal can move into University housing with a student with a disability, a request must be submitted to and approved by Disability and Access.
 Failure to obtain approval may result in the animal being removed from University housing.
 To initiate the approval process, students should follow the process outlined on the Disability and Access website.

 If you are attending Freshman Orientation and need housing accommodations due to a disability, follow the process outlined on the Disability and Access website.